Welcome to today's edition of the Rush 24-7 podcast.

 Let's hear from you.

-Telephone number 800-282-2882, and the email address rush at EIB net.com.
+Telephone number, 800-282-2882 and the email address, rush at EIBnet.com.

-The wind chill up in the northeast is in the zeros, single digits in some cases below zero.
+The wind chill up in the northeast is in the zeros, single digits, in some cases below zero.

-Uh actually a very nice day here today, other than it's raining.
+Actually, a very nice day here today, other than it's raining.

-Well, that's it's on the wind, it's on the map.
+Well, it's on the map.

-It's on the nationwide Vortex wind chill map.
+It's on the nationwide vortex wind chill map.

-It's 60 degree wind, that's what it says.
+That's what it says.

-But in addition to the wind chill being at 14 degrees in New Orleans and 20 degrees in Atlanta.
+But in addition to the wind chill being at 14 degrees in New Orleans and 20 degrees in Atlanta, you know what else we're getting today?

 The hurricane season prediction for next year.

-Bill Gray from the University of Colorado has issued his prediction, as has uh a group called Tropical Storm Risk.
+Bill Gray from the University of Colorado has issued his prediction, as has a group called Tropical Storm Risk.

-Uh they are in London, and we're looking at 14 storms, seven of them becoming hurricanes.
+They are in London, and we're looking at 14 storms, seven of them becoming hurricanes.

 The season, the 06 season, just ended a week ago.

-This is this is irresponsible, folks.
+This is irresponsible, folks.

 Look at how worthless this year's predictions were.

-It just it's just I don't know.
+It just, it just, I don't know.

 Nothing against these people.

-We're heading into the Christmas season, already trying to get people revved up about hurricanes.
+We're already trying to get people revved up about hurricanes.

-A new poll shows a majority of Americans surveyed, 95% said they weren't offended by a Merry Christmas greeting in the stores, according to a poll by Zogby International.
+A new poll shows a majority of Americans surveyed, 95%, said they weren't offended by a Merry Christmas greeting in the stores, according to a poll by Zogby International.

-The uh religiously excuse me, neutral uh alternative promoted over the last few years.
+However, 32% of respondents said they took offense at happy holidays, the religiously, excuse me, neutral alternative promoted over the last few years.

-Consumer confidence is way up, according to one story.
+And there's conflicting stories here about consumer consumer confidence is way up, according to one story.

 Consumer.